-- 2. Remove the cover from the server (see "Removing the cover and bezel" on page 20). - Make sure the Memory Hot-Swap Enabled LED is lit on the top of the memory card to be replaced.
-If the LED is not lit, enable memory mirroring (see "Active Memory" on page 31). - 4.
+- 2. Remove the cover from the server (see "Removing the cover and bezel" on - 3.
+Make sure the Memory Hot-Swap Enabled LED is lit on the top of the memory card to be replaced.
+If the LED is not lit, enable memory mirroring (see "Active Memory" on page 33). - 4.
 Prepare the new memory card to go into the server: - a.
 Touch the static protective package that contains the memory card to any unpainted surface on the outside of the server; then, remove the memory card from the package. - b.
-Place the memory card on a flat, static protected surface with the DIMM connectors facing up. - c.
+Lay the static protective package on a flat surface and place the memory card on top of it. - c.
 Install memory DIMMs in the memory card (see "Installing memory modules"). - 5.
 Remove the memory card from the server: - a.
-Make sure that the retention levers on the edge of the memory card are fully open. - b.
+Make sure that the retention levers on the edge of the memory card are fully - b.
 Lift the memory card out of the server. - 6.
 Replace the memory card: - a.
 Grasp the new memory card by the retention levers and turn the memory card so that the connector aligns with the connector on the microprocessor board. - b.
 Insert the memory card into the memory card connector. - c.
-Press the memory card into the connector and close the retention levers.
+Press the memory card into the connector and close the small retention lever. - d.
+Wait two seconds and close the large retention lever.